liborty/TokenCrypt/README.md

 ```bash
 cp symcrypt hexcheck hexify ncrpt dcrpt keygen crptest ~/bin
 ```
+The simplest installation is just to invoke **`./crptest testing`** from the root of the repository.
+This will compile the programs and, after asking for su priviledges, install them in /usr/local/bin.
+As an added benefit, it will also run locally the same test as on github.

 ### Dependencies

 Standard  **`base64`** tool which is normally pre-installed.